zowe/community/Technical-Steering-Committee/guidelines/major-release.md

 What needs to happen by the end of the PI?

+- Conformance Criteria is published by the end of the Sprint 3
+- Security workgroup examines RC weekly and as the GA is approaching, it can have additional meetings to speedup the process.
-- Final version is ready for GA
+- Final RC is ready for GA at least 10 days before the GA date
+- The TSC votes on the RC to become GA at lease 5 days before the GA date after the final RC is ready
 - The blog for OMP is ready for publishing
 - The blog for Medium is ready for publishing
-- Prepare text to share on LinkedIn and Twitter
+- Text is ready for sharing on LinkedIn and Twitter
+- Additional Marketing preparations are done

 ## Day 0